History of the Festival

 - Goal 8: Develop a Global Partnership for Development

-While our 10th Anniversary Year in 2013 was a grand celebration with arts, music, prayer, dance and spoken word.
-All faith traditions came together in celebration of our relationships and the for the work of the committee, encouraging diversity, pluralism and peace in our community.
+Our 10th Anniversary Year in 2013 was a grand celebration with arts, music, prayer, dance and spoken word.
+All faith traditions came together in celebration of our relationships and for the work of the committee, encouraging diversity, pluralism and peace in our community.
 We would like to thank the Peterborough Occasional Singers and the Peterborough Poetry Slam, among many others, for their contributions to the festival celebrations.
 At this festival celebration held at George Street United Church, the committee shared the how and why of creating the festival.

 We then embarked on a new activity to see each other more often throughout the year: The Abraham Festival Book and Film Club.
 We meet on The Third Tuesday night of each November, January, February and March to discuss our reading or watch a film!
 Everyone is welcome, please join us.